maliksamad2019/react-task-1/README.md

-### Manage User Details
+# Manage User Details

+# [Completed]
-1 - Main page having all the user listed with following information				[Done]
+1 - Main page having all the user listed with following information.

 	FirstName | LastName | Email | Address | View/Edit/Delete
 	If someone uploading image with user details then image will also be displayed with dimensions 75x75.
 ------------------------------------------------------------------------------------------------------------------

+# [Completed]
-2 - Search Field																[Done]
+2 - Search Field

 	The field will be placed at the top of list that will filter records by matching the keyword with FirstName and LastName.
 	(Make sure data is filtering on onChange event of search field).
 ------------------------------------------------------------------------------------------------------------------

+# [Completed]
-3 - Add User Information														[Done]
+3 - Add User Information

 	1. FirstName								[ ^[a-z A-Z]{5,10}$ ]
 			(Minimum 5 characters)